Best Easter egg deals 2025: Save on Cadbury, Lindt and more

 Tesco raisin and biscuit chocolate egg: Was £10, now £8, Tesco.com

 Different from the classic, smooth texture you’ll find with most Easter eggs, Tesco’s own-brand raisin and biscuit chocolate egg is filled with crunchy and chewy pieces that mix with the milk chocolate.
-The chocolate has The Rainforest Alliance seal of approval, and the egg’s price now has 20 per cent off, with a Tesco Clubcard.
+The chocolate has The Rainforest Alliance seal of approval, and the egg is now 20 per cent off with a Tesco Clubcard.

 Lindt gold bunny milk chocolate Easter egg: Was £7, now £5, Ocado.com